Read Between the Lines: 15 Common Chinese Euphemisms

-In fact, most people still say “怀孕了” (huáiyùn le) when someone is pregnant, so there are just two simple euphemisms for this occasion .
-They are “有了” and “有喜了”.
-The former means “to have”, while the latter means “to have something good and happy” since pregnancy is a happy and great thing.
+Actually, people mostly say 怀孕了 (huáiyùn le) to directly indicate that someone is pregnant, so there are only two simple euphemisms for this situation: “有了” and “有喜了”.
+The former means “having” while the latter means “having something good and happy” since pregnancy is considered a joyful and wonderful thing.

 有了有了，两个月了。(Yǒu le yǒu le, liǎnɡɡè yuè le.)